muzychka20/internet-programming/README.md

 ## Getting Started

 To get started with the laboratory assignments, please refer to the `README.md` files in each folder.
-They contain all the necessary details and instructions for completing the labs.